Northern Mariana Islands national football team: First victory

-2021: FIFA membership sought
+Bid for FIFA membership (2020–present)

+On 9 December 2020 during the 30th AFC Congress, the Northern Mariana Islands Football Association (NMIFA) became the 47th full AFC member association.
 FIFA Head of Member Association (MA) Governance, Rolf Tanner, announced at the 11th Northern Mariana Islands Football Association Ordinary Congress on 29 October 2021 that the global football governing organization received the islands' application for membership.

+Northern Mariana Islands would then have competed in their first-ever 2027 AFC Asian Cup qualification playoff round, but the AFC excluded them from the draw.

+2023 Pacific Games

+The Northern Mariana Islands competed in football at the Pacific Games for the first time in the 2023 edition of the tournament.
+The team was drawn into Group C along with Tahiti and Fiji.
+These matches would be the first time ever competing against Pacific island nations that are members of the Oceania Football Confederation.
+On 27 November 2023, Northern Mariana Islands records their second victory against FIFA-Affiliated team by winning 4-0 against American Samoa.
+The result was also the team's first-ever victory in the Pacific Games.
+Captain Jireh Yobech scored the team's first-ever goal in the regional tournament.

 Home stadium

 The Northern Mariana Islands play their home matches at the Oleai Sports Complex, a multi-use stadium in Saipan.
 It is currently used mostly for football matches and has a capacity of 2,000 people.
 The surface is grass with an athletics track around the perimeter.

 Team image

 Colors

 The Northern Mariana Islands current home kit is all sky blue shirts, shorts and socks, with a white pattern on the shirt.
 Their away kit is the mirror image of this, all white shirts, shorts and socks with the pattern on the shirt in sky blue.